Developing a mindfulness practice offers myriad positive benefits for the body and mind (Davis & Hayes, 2011).

 These exercises and tools are a very important contribution to therapeutic interventions in psychology.
-Since Kabat-Zinn (1990) first developed the program, some of the tools and exercises that comprise the program are also suggested as stand-alone exercises that can be performed at any time of the day and in any context.
+Since Kabat-Zinn (1990) first developed the program, some of the tools and exercises that make up the program are also suggested as standalone exercises that can be performed at any time of the day and in any context.

-For example, if you are feeling very anxious or stressed, then try implementing any of these short exercises at that moment:
+For example, if you are feeling very anxious or stressed, try implementing any of these short exercises:

 - Take a short break to practice a three-minute breathing exercise where you use your breath as your anchor.
-Make sure to take deep inhalations for three seconds, followed by deep exhalation for three seconds.
+Make sure to take a deep inhalation for three seconds, followed by a deep exhalation for three seconds.

 - Put aside a minute and practice mindful thinking.
-Sit in a quiet place, and try to ‘step away’ from your feelings and observe your thoughts and behaviors.
+Sit in a quiet place, and try to step away from your feelings, observing your thoughts and behaviors.
 Do not judge your behavior; your intention is only to observe it.

 These two techniques can help you during periods of acute stress, but a more powerful device would be to foster a mindfulness habit now (when you are not stressed) so that you are less vulnerable in the future.

 Top Strategies for a Mindful Classroom